 in subsection (B) above succeeded in carrying out a free, fair and functional election.

-D. After public hearing, the Commission shall approve a departmental budget subject to Section 9.103, of the San Francisco Charter.
+D. After public hearing, the Commission shall approve a departmental budget subject to Section 9.103 of the San Francisco Charter.

 E. The Commission shall recommend to the Board of Supervisors rates, fees, and similar charges within the Commission's jurisdiction.